 Tickets: $30*full/$25* concession/preview $20*

-^ Latecomers will be able to enter the theatre during the first 7 minutes of Love Song Dedications (without Richard Mercer).
-After that there is a total lock out and no latecomers will be admitted for the duration of the performance.
+^ There is a 7 minute lock out at the start of Love Song Dedications (without Richard Mercer).
+After that patrons will be taken into the theatre by FOH staff.
 Patrons are advise to arrive at least 15 minutes before the 7pm start time.

 Ten Tonne Sparrow is a performance company created by independent multi-disciplinary artists Tom Hogan, Joe Lui, Bonnie Leigh-Dodds and Finn O’Branagáin.
 We work across Australia, between Perth & Sydney, creating work that uses storytelling, pop-sociology, pop-science, history, and the sheer force of charm and exuberance to talk about the stories we tell about ourselves.